Painting Your Hallway - Ideas & Tips

 - Vertical stripes are recommended for low ceilings because they visually enlarge the interior space.
 Colour gradients can also create beautiful accents on the hallway walls.
 There are no limits to the possibilities of two-colour hallway design.

-Paint hallway half height
+Paint the hallway half-height

 Painting a hallway the right way: Instructions by MissPompadour